Thank you for trying AMP!

 As a last resort, you might have to pay for that information if we do not have it.
 The Arrest Record Search will cost you a small amount, but their data is the freshest available and for that reason, they charge to access it.

-All public visits will be scheduled by the Adult In Custody (AIC) requesting the visit.
-The AIC must contact prospective visitors by phone or mail, and determine an acceptable visiting date.
-Time slots may be used on a first-come, first serve basis.
-Visitors are encouraged to arrive 10 to 15 minutes early to sign in.
-If all of the slots are taken for that time frame they can either wait till the next time's start for that pod, if it is available, or return on another day.
-Visits will start on an hour and a half hour.
-Authorized visitors shall be members of the inmate's family, and friends age 18 and older.
-Visitors under the age of 18 must be accompanied by a parent or legal guardian.
+At the Columbia County Jail, all public visits must be scheduled by the Adult in Custody (AIC), who is responsible for contacting potential visitors by phone or mail to arrange a suitable visit date.
+Visits are scheduled on a first-come, first-served basis, and visitors are encouraged to arrive 10 to 15 minutes early to sign in.
+If all available time slots are filled, visitors can either wait for the next available slot or return on another day.
+Visits are scheduled to start on an hour and a half-hour, and only visitors who are on the AIC’s approved list will be allowed.
+Visitors must be family members or friends age 18 and older, and minors under the age of 18 must be accompanied by a parent or legal guardian.